MasterMedo/buffer-time/README.md

 ## Short description
 Travel Time Events is a Google Calendar Add-on application that creates travelling events between two calendar events that have a location.
-It calculates travel time from your current location to the location of your event and creates a calendar entry by utilising the Google Maps API.
+It calculates travel time from the origin location to the destination location by utilising the Google Maps API and creates a travel event in the "Travel time" calendar.

 ## Detailed description
-Travel Time Events creates a user calendar by the name "Travel Time Calendar".
+Travel Time Events creates a user calendar by the name "Travel time".
 On every calendar change (edit or create event), the application gets all events from all of the user's calendars from yesterday to two weeks in the future.
 The events are ordered and a timeline of location changes is